 A mass concentration of 2mg/kg – 2 parts per million – 2ppm – 2 x 10-6.
 PPM measures parts per million.
 Known as dimensionless quantities, they are pure numbers with no associated units of measurement.

 Many different scales get used for various industries worldwide and many various reasons!
 Did you even know there are more than two scales?
 Widely used ppm scales in hydroponics are the ppm500 scale, ppm650 scale, and ppm700 scale.

 What’s the difference between ppm500 and ppm700 scales?
 EC Conversion Chart

 - It is based on the ppm 700 scale, measuring a solution’s KCl or potassium chloride content.

 - The 500 ppm measures the NaCl or sodium chloride content of a solution.

 - The ppm 500 scale is also TDS – total dissolved solids.

-With chemical analysis, you can determine the proper ppm solution; you can not measure ppm with an EC reader.
+With chemical analysis, you can determine the proper ppm solution and not measure ppm with an EC reader.
 You’ll see both settings on the Bluelab as a conversion guide only.

 Here’s the conversion from EC to ppm: